 As noted above, the Company's business and affairs are managed under the direction of its Board.
 This includes the Board's overseeing the type and amount of risk undertaken by the Company.
 In discharging its oversight responsibilities, the Board relies on a combination of the business experience of its members and the expertise and business experience of the Company's officers and employees, as well as, from time to time, advice of various consultants and experts.
 An appropriate balancing of risks and potential rewards with the long-term goals of the Company is, and historically has been, implicit in the decisions and policies of the Board.
-Because risk oversight is so thoroughly made a part of all Board deliberations and discussions, no special provision has been made for that oversight in the Board's leadership structure, except in connection with: (i) the role of the Audit Committee, which has responsibility for overseeing the Company's risk management programs and policies; and (ii) the role of the Compensation Committee, which has responsibility for assessing the risks associated with the Company's compensation programs.
+Because risk oversight is so thoroughly made a part of all Board deliberations and discussions, no special provision has been made for that oversight in the Board's leadership structure, except in connection with: (i) the role of the Audit Committee, which has responsibility for overseeing the risks associated with the Company's compensation programs.